lbsa71/ollama-batch-cluster/README.md

 The following sections will so you how to use the code in this repo to set this up and use it to run batch jobs against a number of GPUs/servers.

-These instructions assume that you are already know how to install/use Ollama and are familiar with Python.
+These instructions assume that you are already know how to install/use Ollama and are familiar with editing files, and running scripts.
+If you are new to Ollama and what to learn how to use it, see [my article](https://medium.com/p/913e50d6b7f0/) that covers the basics.

 ## Starting the Ollama servers

 The first thing we'll need to do is start up the Ollama servers, one per GPU.
 If you only have one GPU, or one GPU per multiple servers, and Ollama is already running, you probably don't need to this.
-To start the Ollama servers, one per GPU, we are going to use the provided *ollama-batch-servers.sh* shell script.
+To start the Ollama servers, one per GPU, we are going to use the provided [*ollama-batch-servers.sh*](https://github.com/robert-mcdermott/ollama-batch-cluster/blob/main/ollama-batch-servers.sh) shell script.
 It only takes a single argument which is an integer indicating the number of GPUs in the system.

 **Usage:**